Content 1100 styling change to allow custom header

 Where we are now

-Ethnic minority colleagues firm-wide / 32% 1-Oct-23 spot count (1-Oct-22: 30%)
+Ethnic minority colleagues firm-wide / 33% 1-Oct-24 spot count (1-Oct-23: 32%)

-Ethnic minority Partners / 13% 1-Oct-23 spot count (1-Oct-22: 14%)
+Ethnic minority Partners / 13% 1-Oct-24 spot count (1-Oct-23: 13%)

-Ethnic minority graduate and apprentice joiners / 41% FY23 (FY22: 39%)
+Ethnic minority graduate and apprentice joiners / 40% FY24 (FY23: 41%)

-Black heritage new experienced hires / 11% FY23 (FY22: 8%)
+Black heritage new experienced hires / 6% FY24 (FY23: 11%)

-These figures are based on the total headcount as at 1 Oct 2023.
+These figures are based on the total headcount as at 1 Oct 2024.
 This includes those that have undeclared responses, and those who have chosen to respond with “prefer not to say”.

 Find out more about representation across our firm here.
-You can also find out about our 2023 Pay Gaps and how we’re addressing them here.
+You can also find out about our 2024 Pay Gaps and how we’re addressing them here.

 Our ethnicity action plan

 Equitable experiences We're working hard to increase the ethnic diversity of our teams at all levels of our firm and monitor our progress closely against targets.
 We have committed to redoubling our efforts at every level, to push harder for faster and more significant change in our firm.
 To do this effectively, we need to be transparent about our pay gaps too.
-We have voluntarily published our Ethnicity Pay Gap since 2017 and in 2021, published our Black Heritage Pay Gap for the first time too (based on April 2020 data).
-For the first time this year, we’re also expanding our pay gap reporting to include additional ethnicity categories, alongside our existing ethnic minority and Black heritage pay gaps.
-The additional groups – which have been determined in line with new government-recommended methodology – aim to recognise the nuances of different ethnic groups and the varied experiences they have within our firm.
+We have voluntarily published our Ethnicity Pay Gap since 2017 and in 2021, we published our Black Heritage Pay Gap for the first time too (based on April 2020 data).
+For the first time last year, we expanded our pay gap reporting to include additional ethnicity categories, alongside our existing ethnic minority and Black heritage pay gaps.
+The additional groups – which have been determined in line with government-recommended methodology – aim to recognise the nuances of different ethnic groups and the varied experiences they have within our firm.

 Inclusive environment While we’re committed to creating an inclusive culture within our firm, racial discrimination is sadly something many of our ethnic minority colleagues still face in their everyday lives.
 We actively listen to their experiences both inside and outside the workplace to help shape our approach and action in this area.
 We also host events that encourage open conversations on this topic, challenge misconceptions and educate colleagues on the actions they can all take to support in this area.
+This has been particularly important throughout 2024 as we navigate unsettling events in the UK, and more widely across the world, putting colleague safety and wellbeing at the centre of our approach.

 In 2022 we launched our 15th employee network, the South Asian Network, which aims to support and celebrate the rich heritage and cultural diversity of our South Asian colleagues.
 The network provides a discussion platform that aims to raise awareness of the challenges its members face, celebrate key milestones throughout the year through engaging events, and provide personal and professional development support.